-- Guidance from Corporate Directors, Cabinet Members, and the Strategic Planning & Performance Team on Risk Management. - Scrutiny members and Staff to also be engaged in the development and delivery of the Service including risk management.
+- Guidance from Corporate Directors, Cabinet Members, and the Strategic Planning and Performance Team on Risk Management - Scrutiny members and staff to also be engaged in the development and delivery of the Service including risk management.

-- Monitoring the Corporate Risk Register. - Keeping elected members informed of issues relevant to them. - The development, communication and delivery of the Service Plan and risks with key stakeholders, which includes keeping elected members informed of issues relevant to them. - Managing service risk, with input from staff, ensuring that risks are escalated as required. - Ensuring the risk management processes remain fit for purpose and effectively implemented - Championing a culture of risk management within the council.
+- Monitoring the Corporate Risk Register - Keeping elected members informed of issues relevant to them - The development, communication and delivery of the Service Plan and risks with key stakeholders, which includes keeping elected members informed of issues relevant to them - Managing service risk, with input from staff, ensuring that risks are escalated as required - Ensuring the risk management processes remains fit for purpose and effectively implemented, championing a culture of risk management within the council.

-- Consulted and engaged with key stakeholders, including managers, staff and Lead Cabinet members? - Taken customer need into account and covered any legislative duties that might apply? - Considered the implications of plans and potential risks? - Reviewed risk data on a quarterly basis with my Cabinet Member(s) and management team and identified opportunities to improve? - Reviewed the Council's risk appetite on an annual basis?

-- Communicated key messages to staff (good and bad)? - Provided input to the council's Needs Assessment and used its intelligence to shape service planning, risk management and delivery?
+- Consulted and engaged with key stakeholders, including managers, staff and Lead Cabinet members? - Taken customer need into account and covered applicable legislative duties? - Considered the implications of plans and potential risks? - Reviewed risk data on a quarterly basis with Cabinet Member(s) and management team and identified opportunities to improve? - Reviewed the council's risk appetite on an annual basis? - Communicated key messages to staff (good and bad)? - Provided input to the council's Needs Assessment and used its intelligence to shape service planning, risk management and delivery?